leyao-daily/leyao-daily.github.io/_posts/2021-01-20-hyperscan-introduction.md

 # HyperScan

+## Introduction

+HyperScan is a software regular expression matching engine designed with high performance and flexibility in mind.
+It is implemented as a library that exposes a straightforward C API.

+HyperScan is composed of two components:

+### Compilation

+These functions take a group of regular expressions, along with identifiers and option flags, and compile them into an immutable database that can be used by the HyperScan scanning API.
+This compilation process performs considerable analysis and optimization work in order to build a database that will match the given expressions efficiently.

+Compiled databases can be serialized and relocated, so that they can be stored to disk or moved between hosts.
+They can also be targeted to particular platform features (the use of Intel® Advanced Vector Extensions (Intel® AVX2/AVX512) instructions).

+### Scanning

+Once a HyperScan database has been created, it can be used to scan data in memory.
+HyperScan provides several scanning modes, depending on whether the data to be scanned is available as a single contiguous block, whether it is distributed amongst several blocks in memory at the same time, or whether it is to be scanned as a sequence of blocks in a stream.

+Matches are delivered to the application via a user-supplied callback function that is called synchronously for each match.

 ## Dependences

 ### Hardware

-Hyperscan will run on x86 processors in 64-bit (Intel® 64 Architecture) and 32-bit (IA-32 Architecture) modes.
+HyperScan will run on x86 processors in 64-bit (Intel® 64 Architecture) and 32-bit (IA-32 Architecture) modes.

-Hyperscan is a high performance software library that takes advantage of recent Intel architecture advances.
+HyperScan is a high performance software library that takes advantage of recent Intel architecture advances.
 At a minimum, support for Supplemental Streaming SIMD Extensions 3 (SSSE3) is required, which should be available on any modern x86 processor.

-Additionally, Hyperscan can make use of:
+Additionally, HyperScan can make use of:

 > - Intel Streaming SIMD Extensions 4.2 (SSE4.2)
 > - the POPCNT instruction